fx-giant/giant-documentations/giant/analysing-using-top-10-and-crossfilter.md

 ### Displaying Top 10 Purchased Cars Information

-A data matrix is created to display the information of top 10 purchased cars (which corresponds to the number of transactions, sorted in descending order).
+To further the analysis, there needs to be a data matrix to display the information of top 10 purchased cars (which corresponds to the number of transactions, sorted in descending order).

 1. From your dashboard, click on `Add` icon, select `Data Matrix` icon and click `Source` icon.